Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/cyber_incident_response.md

 layout: default
 ---

-# Cybersecurity Incident Response | Incident response, Threat analysis and mitigation, Digital Forensics
+# Simulated DDoS Incident Response and Mitigation | Incident response, Threat analysis and mitigation, Digital Forensics

 This project is part of the `cybersecurity virtual internship` offered by `Telstra` on Forage, and the main idea behind is to perform some of the daily tasks that an `Information Security Analyst` would be tasked with.
 In this case, the situation is incident response, Threat analysis and mitigation, and forensics.
 The scenario of the simulation is: